enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

             texture_file: Path to the particle texture file
             start_position: World-space origin of the emitter
             max_start_distances: Maximum random spawn offsets per axis (Vec4)
-            size: Size of each particle
+            size: Width and height of each particle billboard (Vec2)
             count: Maximum number of live particles
-            life_time: Lifetime of each particle in seconds
+            life_time: Lifetime of each particle in milliseconds
             particles_per_ms: Emission rate in particles per millisecond
             continuously_emit: If True, emitter loops indefinitely